SYGong/sygong.github.io/_posts/2019-01-22-a-practical-evaluation-of-radio-signal-strength-for-ranging-based-localization.md

 [Article][article_link]

 ## Synopsis
-Quantify the effects of various environmental factors to RSS.
-Localization RSS ranging-based  multi-hop sensor network in some conditions.
+[Localize](#localization) nodes by linear RSS-to-distance model in multi-hop sensor network under some conditions.
+Quantify the effects of [various environmental factors](#environmental-factors) on the resulting localization error.

 ## Localization
 Each node use RSS to estimate distances to other nodes, find shortest path to each anchor whose position are given.
 Shortest path distances are then used for multilateration.